taw00/manuscript-css/README.md

-# Write your Manuscript in Markdown or HTML — for Creative Writers
+# Write in a Text Editor; Export to Manuscript Format—for Creative Writers

+## *Pure CSS stylesheets enabling industry standard manuscript formatting for Markdown or HTML*

 Are you a writer?
 In particular, a writer of narrative works?
 Fiction, narrative nonfiction, memoir, etc?
 Do prefer the simplicity of drafting you